Our

 walk through the stunning gardens over a picnic lunch.
 We were favoured

-with the use of the castle courtyard where a selection of the cars
+with the use of the castle courtyard where a selection of the

 were allowed to enter and park up.
 With an entrance gate just wide